 - Providing spaces for critical reflection to help educators confront biases and have transformative conversations about equity.

-Rubin believes the Department of Education revoked the grants in violation of the General Education Provisions Act (GEPA), which requires the Administrative Procedure Act (APA) be followed before any changes are made to the grant approval process.
+Rubin believes the Department of Education's revocation violates the General Education Provisions Act (GEPA), which requires changes to the grant approvals process to go through the Administrative Procedure Act (APA).

-The APA mandates advanced notice be provided, allowing public comment prior to modifying policies.
+The APA mandates advanced notice, allowing public comment, prior modifications being made.

-Because the Trump Administration's initiatives differ from prior Presidents, and are contrary to the grants mission, the government argued no notice was needed.
+Since the Trump Administration's initiatives are contrary to the grants mission, the government argued no notice was needed.

 The judge disagreed, setting up a potential appeal.

 In her ruling, Rubin makes mention how teachers groups tried linking this case with another DEI related lawsuit filed by Baltimore City which resulted in a second Biden appointed judge issuing an injunction.
-While Rubin, acknowledged one had nothing to do with the other, she did not state how the other ruling was later overturned by an appeals court.
+While acknowledging one had nothing to do with the other, Rubin failed to state how an appeals court overturned the other case.

-Although Congress constitutionally controls the government's purse strings, meaning only they can technically allocate funding, it's generally the executive branch, for which the Department of Education falls under, that assumes discretion of how the agency spends, which typically falls in line with administrative policies and priorities.
+While conceding that Congress controls the purse strings, meaning only they can technically allocate funding, Trump's lawyers opine it's the executive branch, for which the Department of Education falls under, that has discretion of how the agency spends.

-Nonetheless, this latest ruling by Rubin is another judicial setback for the Trump Administration, whose also defending a separate lawsuit from Maryland Attorney General Anthony Brown over a massive cut to Education Department staffing.
+Nonetheless, this latest ruling by Rubin is another judicial setback for the Trump Administration, whose is defending a separate lawsuit from Maryland Attorney General Anthony Brown over Education Department staffing cuts.

-Such decisions have raised separation of power concerns, sparking questions of whether Trump will comply or defy, considering courts have no true enforcement mechanism against a sitting President with sweeping immunity and control of the DOJ, whose tasked with implementing judicial orders.
+Such decisions have raised separation of power concerns, sparking questions of whether Trump should comply or defy, considering courts have no true enforcement mechanism against a sitting President with sweeping immunity and control of the DOJ tasked with implementing judicial orders.

 Some critics, including Elon Musk have openly supported the idea of Trump ignoring the courts.

-Several attorneys, including Vice President JD Vance, have called out judges for what he's perceived to be illegal rulings.
+Several attorneys, including Vice President JD Vance, have called out judges for what they perceived to be illegal rulings.

-On Tuesday, Trump, like Musk suggested impeachment, prompting a response from Supreme Court Chief Justice John Roberts, who urged critics to instead choose the appeals route.
+On Tuesday, Trump, like Musk suggested impeachment, generating a response from Supreme Court Chief Justice John Roberts, who suggested appealing rather than impeaching.

-Some lawmakers have already filed articles of impeachment against a pair of judges for earlier rulings against Trump.
-Due to the super majority needed to achieve impeachment, it's highly unlikely those efforts succeed.
+Some lawmakers in the U.S. House of Representatives have already filed articles of impeachment against some judges for earlier rulings against Trump.
+Due to a super majority needed to achieve impeachment, it's highly unlikely those efforts succeed.